terminal-labs/lektor-theme-terminal/README.md

 # Terminal

-Terminal is a simple Lektor theme made from [terminallabs.com](terminallabs.com), which is meant to be evocative of an old Linux terminal, boxy and green on black.
+Terminal is a simple Lektor theme made from [terminallabs.com](terminallabs.com), which is meant to be evocative of an old Linux terminal; boxy and green on black.

 # Configuration